Kenya national rugby union team: Mixed fortunes (1990s–present)

 In 2016, the Kenya Rugby Union announced a sponsorship deal with betting firm Sportpesa, to a deal worth up to KSh.607 million/=; this is the most lucrative sponsorship deal in Kenyan rugby history, and figures not only to fund 7s and men's XVs, but the women's and youth game as well.
 In September of that year, the KRU formally applied to be included in the South African Currie Cup.

 Record

-Overall record of the Kenyan national team up to date as of 18 November 2022.